-Gina Policastri, partner at Lonich Patton Ehrlich Policastri, has gained a reputation for being a compassionate but strong advocate for her clients.
+Gina Policastri, partner at Lonich Patton Erlich Policastri, has gained a reputation for being a compassionate but strong advocate for her clients.
 She has worked with clients involved in long and difficult divorces.
 One AVVO reviewer recently noted that after a lengthy divorce of 6 years that seemed to be going nowhere, Gina was able to finalize his divorce in only 8 months!
 As the reviewer stated, “She is extremely organized, a hard worker and always has the best advice for you and knows what is needed to do to move your case forward!”

 Gina Policastri is a Certified Family Law Specialist.
 She handles all areas of family law including high conflict custody cases, complex business valuation and asset division issues and complicated child and spousal support matters.

-For more information or to schedule your free ½ hour consultation, please contact Lonich Patton Ehrlich Policastri.
+For more information or to schedule your free ½ hour consultation, please contact Lonich Patton Erlich Policastri.
 Please remember that each individual situation is unique, and results discussed in this post are not a guarantee of future results.
 Use of this site does not create an attorney-client relationship.

 In California, the procedure for deciding child custody and visitation issues in a family law case can vary slightly from county to county.
 This discrepancy is a result of the local court rules each county has in place.
 While the Santa Clara County child custody and visitation procedure may differ slightly depending on the particulars of a case, a general outline of the process is detailed below.